What Is Jamming?

 Above all, jamming is about having fun!
 It’s not about showing off skill level or playing louder than everyone else.
 Jamming really gives you freedom to experiment and connect with other musicians and play real music together.
 Don’t worry about what you don’t know how to play yet.
 Even playing the most basic bass lines to a song while staying in time is all you need.
 Leave the fancy stuff to other musicians and stay as consistent as possible with what you’re doing.
 People love to play with someone who plays consistently, even if it’s simple.

-About The Author: Ryan Duke is a professional musician, songwriter, guitar teacher, and owner of Seattle Guitar Mentor providing the very best guitar lessons in Seattle, WA.
+About The Author: Ryan Duke is a professional musician, songwriter, guitar teacher, and owner of Seattle Guitar Mentor providing the very best guitar lessons in Franklin.